themancalledzac/themancalledzac/README.md

-### Full Stack Web Developer currently working as a Backend Java developer with some Javascript/React frontend work as well.
+### Full Stack Web Developer with experience in Frontend/React, Backend/Java/Spring.
+Currently working as a Data engineer with GCP/Airflow/BigQuery and most recently in Databricks.
-Previously have completed a certificate in Full-Stack Web Development with expertise specializing in skills in JavaScript, React, NodeJS, MySQL, and MongoDB.
-Strengths include creativity, teamwork, and problem-solving to reach feasible results.

 [Portfolio](https://zacedens.com)

 Feel free to contact me with any questions.